Subject Area: Visual & Performing Arts

 What will I study?

-There are two units; Developing Skills and Techniques for Live Performance & Investigating Practitioner’s Work.
-In these units you will learn the skills that are essential to an actor’s training for live performance.
-You will experience a wide range of specialist exercises and techniques designed to develop your physical and vocal skills whilst experiencing a range of different acting styles and will be taught how to interpret a character from a text and use your imagination to bring that character to life.
-You will also learn how to approach a text using physical theatre techniques and will write a research project based on an investigation into the work of significant theatre practitioners analysing how they would develop a given theme and presenting a study into what the stylistic features are of their performance work.
+You will experience a wide range of specialist exercises and techniques designed to develop your physical and vocal skills.
+You will be taught how to interpret a character from a text and use your imagination to bring that character to life, using techniques developed by Stanislavski, Polly Teale and Max Stafford-Clark.
+You will also learn how to approach a text using contemporary physical theatre techniques developed by Frantic Assembly and DV8.
+Finally, you will write a research investigation into the work of two theatre practitioners, analysing how they would develop a given theme using the stylistic features of their performance work.

-There are two study units; Group Performance Workshop & Principles of Acting.
 You will learn how to create your own piece of original performance work from a commission.
-You will investigate contemporary styles of theatre and experiment with ideas, develop performance material and script your work.
-Year 2 builds on the work you have done in the first year and extends your knowledge and experience of two contrasting acting styles.
-You will be taught techniques in developing imagination, the body and voice to apply appropriate physical and vocal skills as a performer to selected texts.
+You will investigate contemporary styles of theatre and select one style to adopt as you experiment with ideas, develop performance material, and script your work before performing to an audience.
+We will build on the work you have done in the first year and extend further your knowledge and experience of acting styles.
+Further study unit options will allow you to explore and develop skills in improvisation, movement, voice production and classical theatre texts.